 Taxpayer Relief Act of 1997

-The Taxpayer Relief Act (TRA) of 1997 was a key piece of tax reform legislation.
-It changed the tax treatment of investment income, gave homeowners a tax break on the profits from the sale of their residences, and increased the tax incentives for saving for retirement.
+The Taxpayer Relief Act of 1997 (TRA) was a key piece of tax reform legislation.
+It changed the tax treatment of investment income, gave homeowners a tax break on selling their homes, and increased the tax incentives for retirement savings.
 Its tax cuts benefitted a broad range of taxpayers.

-The Act implemented tax policies intended to spur the country's economic development.
+The law created tax policies intended to spur the country's economic development.
 It was also notable as the first fast-track reconciliation act passed by Congress.

 Generally, the TRA: